Unarray/capes-locker/README.md

 `/playerscapescleaner` |  | capeslockers.command.playerscapescleaner | `op` | WARNING !
 This command remove all undefined capes in 'capes.json' from capes lockers of players.

-# 🤔 How to add a cape ?
+# 🤔 How to add your cape ?

 Firstly, cape must be a **PNG** file of 64x32 pixels.
 Capes file is the property of a vanilla minecraft bedrock cape.